 Macedonia - Off The Beaten Track

-Even within Europe, we look to provide holidays that are a little bit different.
+Even within Europe, we provide holidays that are that little bit different.
 With its fascinating history, breathtaking scenery and friendly people, Macedonia is an undiscovered gem!

 - A hiking holiday in Macedonia - one of Europe`s last frontiers